-Then Job arose, and rent his mantle, and shaved his head, and fell down upon the ground, and worshipped;

-and he said, Naked came I out of my mother's womb, and naked shall I return thither: the LORD gave, and the LORD hath taken away; blessed be the name of the LORD.

-In all this Job sinned not, nor charged God with foolishness.
+Then Job arose, and rent his robe, and shaved his head, and fell down upon the ground, and worshiped; and he said, Naked came I out of my mother's womb, and naked shall I return thither: Jehovah gave, and Jehovah hath taken away; blessed be the name of Jehovah.
+In all this Job sinned not, nor charged God foolishly.

-Again there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them to present himself before the LORD.

-And the LORD said unto Satan, From whence comest thou?
-And Satan answered the LORD, and said, From going to and fro in the earth, and from walking up and down in it.

-And the LORD said unto Satan, Hast thou considered my servant Job? for there is none like him in the earth, a perfect and an upright man, one Job 2:4 that feareth God, and escheweth evil: and he still holdeth fast his integrity, although thou movedst me against him, to destroy him without cause.

-And Satan answered the LORD, and said, Skin for skin, yea, all that a man hath will he give for his life.

-But put forth thine hand now, and touch his bone and his flesh, and he will renounce thee to thy face.

-And the LORD said unto Satan, Behold, he is in thine hand; only spare his life.
+Again it came to pass on the day when the sons of God came to present themselves before Jehovah, that Satan came also among them to present himself before Jehovah.
+And Jehovah said unto Satan.
+From whence comest thou?
+And Satan answered Jehovah, and said, From going to and fro in the earth, and from walking up and down in it.
+And Jehovah said unto Satan, Hast thou considered my servant Job? for there is none like him in the earth, a perfect and an upright man, one that feareth God, and turneth away from evil: and he still holdeth fast his integrity, although thou movedst me against him, to destroy him without cause.
+And Satan answered Jehovah, and said, Skin for skin, yea, all that a man hath will he give for his life.
+But put forth thy hand now, and touch his bone and his flesh, and he will renounce thee to thy face.
+And Jehovah said unto Satan, Behold, he is in thy hand; only spare his life.

-So Satan went forth from the presence of the LORD, and smote Job with sore boils from the sole of his foot unto his crown.

-And he took him a potsherd to scrape himself withal; and he sat among the ashes.
+- So Satan went forth from the presence of Jehovah, and smote Job with sore boils from the sole of his foot unto his crown.
+And he took him a potsherd to scrape himself therewith; and he sat among the ashes.
 Then said his wife unto him, Dost thou still hold fast thine integrity? renounce God, and die.
 But he said unto her, Thou speakest as one of the foolish women speaketh.
 What? shall we receive good at the hand of God, and shall we not receive evil?
-In all this did not Job sin with his lips.

-Now when Job's three friends heard of all this evil that was come upon him, they came every one from his own place; Eliphaz the Temanite, and Bildad the Shuhite, and Zophar the Naamathite: and they made an appointment together to come to bemoan him and to comfort him.

-And when they lifted up their eyes afar off, and knew him not, they lifted up their voice, and wept; and they rent every one his mantle, and sprinkled dust upon their heads toward heaven.

-So they sat down with him upon the ground

-seven days and seven nights, and none spake a word unto him: for they saw that his grief was very great.
+In all this did not Job sin with his lips. - 11 Now when Job's three friends heard of all this evil that was come upon him, they came every one from his own place: Eliphaz the Temanite, and Bildad the Shuhite, and Zophar the Naamathite; and they made an appointment together to come to bemoan him and to comfort him.
+12 And when they lifted up their eyes afar off, and knew him not, they lifted up their voice, and wept; and they rent every one his robe, and sprinkled dust upon their heads toward heaven.
+13 So they sat down with him upon the ground seven days and seven nights, and none spake a word unto him: for they saw that his grief was very great.

-After this opened Job his mouth, and cursed his day.
+&lt;sup>1 After this opened Job his mouth, and cursed his day.

-And Job answered and said:
+- And Job answered and said: - Let the day perish wherein I was born,

-Let the day perish wherein I was born, and the night which said, There is a man child conceived.
+And the night which said, There is a man-child conceived.

-Let that day be darkness; let not God regard it from above, neither let the light shine upon it.
+Let that day be darkness;

+Let not God from above seek for it, Neither let the light shine upon it.

-Let darkness and the shadow of death claim it for their own; let a cloud dwell upon it; let all that maketh black the day terrify it.
+Let darkness and the shadow of death claim it for their own;

+Let a cloud dwell upon it;

+Let all that maketh black the day terrify it.

-As for that night, let thick darkness seize upon it: let it not rejoice among the days of the year; let it not come into the number of the months.
+As for that night, let thick darkness seize upon it:

+Let it not rejoice among the days of the year;

+Let it not come into the number of the months.

-Lo, let that night be barren; let no joyful voice come therein.
+Lo, let that night be barren;

+Let no joyful voice come therein.

-Let them curse it that curse the day, who are ready to rouse up leviathan.
+Let them curse it that curse the day,

+Who are ready to rouse up leviathan.